Jonah

 • Why doesn’t God do something about the growing evil?
 Why aren’t God’s people more believing in God’s good work in this evil world?
 Is revival possible in our society?
 (Jonah 3)

-• God loves everyone so why does He judge people?
+• God loves everyone, so why does He judge people?
 What is the best way to care for a bitter person?
-Why is missions progressing so slowly across the world?
+Why is mission progress so slow across the world?
 (Jonah 4)

-God actively works in this world, individual lives and huge cities alike.
-The Lord has not given up on this world but tirelessly works with His workman, the prophet Jonah, to continue on with relentlessly preaching God’s judgment and mercy to display His awesome grace.
+God actively works in this world, in individual lives, and in huge cities alike.
+The Lord has not given up on this world but tirelessly works with His workman, the prophet Jonah, to continue preaching God’s judgment and mercy, displaying His awesome grace.

 => Jonah study questions: Chapter 1:1-6